Freddie Mercury: Continued popularity

-Regarded as one of the greatest lead singers in the history of rock music, he was known for his flamboyant stage persona and four-octave vocal range.
-Mercury defied the conventions of a rock frontman, with his highly theatrical style influencing the artistic direction of Queen.
+Regarded as one of the greatest singers in the history of rock music, Mercury was known for his flamboyant stage persona and four-octave vocal range.
+He defied the conventions of a rock frontman, with his highly theatrical style influencing the artistic direction of Queen.

 The extent to which Mercury's death may have enhanced Queen's popularity is not clear.
 In the United States, where Queen's popularity had lagged in the 1980s, sales of Queen albums went up dramatically in 1992, the year following his death.
 In 1992, one American critic noted, "What cynics call the 'dead star' factor had come into play—Queen is in the middle of a major resurgence."
 The movie Wayne's World, which featured "Bohemian Rhapsody", also came out in 1992.
 According to the Recording Industry Association of America, Queen had sold 34.5 million albums in the United States by 2004, about half of which had been sold since Mercury's death in 1991.

 Estimates of Queen's total worldwide record sales to date have been set as high as 300 million.
 In the United Kingdom, Queen have now spent more collective weeks on the UK Album Charts than any other musical act (including the Beatles), and Queen's Greatest Hits is the best-selling album of all time in the United Kingdom.
 Two of Mercury's songs, "We Are the Champions" and "Bohemian Rhapsody", have also each been voted as the greatest song of all time in major polls by Sony Ericsson and Guinness World Records.
 Both songs have been inducted into the Grammy Hall of Fame; "Bohemian Rhapsody" in 2004 and "We Are the Champions" in 2009.
 In October 2007 the video for "Bohemian Rhapsody" was voted the greatest of all time by readers of Q magazine.

 Since his death, Queen were inducted into the Rock and Roll Hall of Fame in 2001, and all four band members were inducted into the Songwriters Hall of Fame in 2003.
 Their Rock Hall of Fame citation reads, "in the golden era of glam rock and gorgeously hyper-produced theatrical extravaganzas that defined one branch of '70s rock, no group came close in either concept or execution to Queen."
 The band were among the inaugural inductees into the UK Music Hall of Fame in 2004.
 Mercury was individually posthumously awarded the Brit Award for Outstanding Contribution to British Music in 1992.
 They received the Ivor Novello Award for Outstanding Song Collection from the British Academy of Songwriters, Composers, and Authors in 2005, and in 2018 they were presented the Grammy Lifetime Achievement Award.
+Queen were awarded the Polar Music Prize in 2025, with their citation describing Mercury as "one of the most charismatic front figures in the history of music".